Ithavollr/OpeNLogin/README.md

 # OpeNLogin

-A practical, secure and friendly authentication plugin
+A practical, secure and friendly authentication plugin.
+This plugin has been adapted for use with the Ithavollr staging server, kept offline for security and testing (legal MC users only).

 ### For development: